 WNS then attempts to push that notification to the client.
 Assuming it succeeds, Windows receives that notification and looks for the app that’s associated with the channel URI in question.
 If it cannot find a suitable app, the notification is ignored.
 If an app exists and it’s running, Windows fires the PushNotificationReceived event, otherwise Windows looks for and invokes an available background task for that app.

 Either way the raw notification ends up in the hands of some app code, which then processes the data, issues a badge update to the app tile to indicate the number of new messages, and issues up to five cycling tile updates with message headers.
-It can also issue toast notifications for each new message that’s arrived, or at least one that indicates there’s new mail.
+The app can also issue toast notifications for each new message that’s arrived, or at least one that indicates there’s new mail.

 As a result, toasts tell the user that new email has arrived, and the app’s tile on the Start screen provides a quick and immediate view of new mail activity.

-For more information on these client-side event handlers and background tasks, refer to the Raw notifications sample, the Being productive in the background—background tasks post on this blog, and the Background networking whitepaper.
+For more info about these client-side event handlers and background tasks, see the Raw notifications sample, the Being productive in the background—background tasks post on this blog, and the Background networking whitepaper.
 For our purposes here, let’s turn now to the service side of the story.

 Working with Windows Push Notification Service (WNS)

-Push notifications are a very sophisticated capability.
 Through the cooperation of Windows, apps, services, and WNS, it’s possible to deliver user-specific data to a specific app tile (or toast or raw notification handler) on a specific device for a specific user.
-The relationships between all these pieces is illustrated below.
+The relationships between all these pieces is shown below.

 Clearly, some wiring is necessary to make all this work harmoniously: